 Brushing twice daily with fluoride toothpaste and flossing once a day are certainly important steps to keeping your smile beautiful, but it’s also important to schedule professional dental cleanings and checkups every six months.
-Our Lake Forest dentist Dr. James Fondriest wants you to know the benefits of regular cleanings and examinations and how they can improve your oral health.
+Our Lake Forest dentist Dr. James Fondriest wants you to know the benefits of regular dental preventative care examinations and how they can improve your oral health.

 Nip Potential Problems in the Bud